weiji14/deepbedmap/README.md

 Once you have the PDAL binary installed, you can install the python libraries using pipenv.
-Make sure that `which pipenv` returns something like ~/.conda/envs/deepbedmap/bin/pipenv Also note that the [.env](https://pipenv.readthedocs.io/en/latest/advanced/#configuration-with-environment-variables) file stores some environment variables.
+Make sure that `which pipenv` returns something like ~/.conda/envs/deepbedmap/bin/pipenv

     source activate deepbedmap
     pip install pipenv==2018.7.1